crowdsecurity/helm-charts/charts/crowdsec/README.md

   env:
     - name: COLLECTIONS
       value: "crowdsecurity/appsec-virtual-patching crowdsecurity/appsec-crs"

-# This allows the LAPI pod to register and communicate with the appsec pod
-config:
-  config.yaml.local: |
-    api:
-      server:
-        auto_registration:
-          enabled: true
-          token: "${REGISTRATION_TOKEN}" # /!\ Do not modify this variable (auto-generated and handled by the chart)
-          allowed_ranges:
-            - "127.0.0.1/32"
-            - "192.168.0.0/16"
-            - "10.0.0.0/8"
-            - "172.16.0.0/12"
 ```

 ### With Traefik

-In the traefik `values.yaml`, you need to add the following configuration:
+In the Traefik `values.yaml`, you need to add the following configuration:

 ```
 # traefik-values.yaml